roothide/Bootstrap/README.md

 ## Discord

 You can join our Discord for support or general talk [here](https://discord.com/invite/scqCkumAYp).
+There's a FAQ channel if you need any more information.

 ## Credits